boxofyellow/WrapperEmitter/README.md

 # Items To Add to this doc
 - [ ] Unsafe Code info

-# More things to test
-- [ ] Methods on Generic Types

 # Resources

 _Some_ of the resources used to create this